 #1 Deep Clean Your Washer

-Dirt and grime can build up on your washing machine over time.
-This can cause bad smells and could leave residues on your clothing.
+You see, dirt and grime can build up on your washing machine over time, causing bad smells.

-To ensure your clothes are as clean as possible, you should deep clean your washer every three to six months.
+To ensure your clothes are as clean as possible, deep clean your washer every three to six months.

-- Clean the filter and the door gasket with an all-purpose cleaner or with equal parts of water and vinegar.
+6. Clean the filter and the door gasket with an all-purpose cleaner or equal parts of water and vinegar.

 If you have a front-load washer, follow these steps to deep clean it:

-- Make sure your washer is empty and select the cleaning cycle.
+1. Make sure your washer is empty, and select the cleaning cycle.
 If your washer doesn’t support this cycle, please set it to the hottest setting, longest cycle, and largest load.

-- Clean the gasket and the machine exterior with an all-purpose cleaner or with equal parts of water and vinegar.
+6. Clean the gasket and the machine exterior with an all-purpose cleaner or equal parts of water and vinegar.

 #2 Check Your Water Hoses